mslmio/sdk-java/README.md

 ### 5. Using Only OTP or Email Verification

-Selecting the Mslm package installs the full suite of Mslm products.
-If you only need specific functionalities (e.g., OTP or EmailVerify), you can choose individual products to minimize dependencies.
+When integrating the Mslm package, the complete suite of Mslm products is included.
+However, if your project requires only specific functionalities, such as OTP or Email Verification, you have the flexibility of leveraging individual components.
 #### OTP:

 1. Import the OTP in your Java file.